ratteripenta/transformers-seminar-workshop/README.md

  - Fine-tuning a transformer model based on a text corpus (Day 1)
  - Developing custom transformer architecture (Day 2)

+The `main` branch contains all the code necessary to run the notebooks.

+The `google-colab` branch is intended for students and requires manually coding some parts of the notebooks.

 ## General setup

 The repository comes bundled with an already fine-tuned BERT for the data to help all get on board even when they don't have sufficient resources for performing the fine-tuning a) themself or b) in a timely manner.

 To get the fine-tuned model:

- 1. Download the the already trained models used in the notebooks from [Google Drive](https://drive.google.com/drive/folders/1_4-H5pz2v5tgWp6xZLMnpS-gSomBQpRN?usp=sharing) (too bi for Github):
+ 1. Download the the already trained models used in the notebooks from thei corresponding Hugging Face repositories and persist them in the `model` folder:
-  - Fine-tuned MLM BERT: `bert-base-uncased-finetuned.zip`
+  - Fine-tuned MLM BERT: `git clone https://huggingface.co/karmus89/bert-base-uncased-finetuned`
-  - Fine-tuned MLM BERT with classification head: `classifier-fine.zip`
+  - Fine-tuned MLM BERT with classification head: `git clone https://huggingface.co/karmus89/classifier-fine`
-  - Pre-trained MLM BERT with classification head: `classifier-pre.zip`
+  - Pre-trained MLM BERT with classification head: `git clone https://huggingface.co/karmus89/classifier-pre`

- 2. Extract the models under `model` under respective folders (correct structure in archive)

 ## Local setup